The Metric 73% of Operators Track Wrong: How Revenue Masks Business Decline (And Why Revenue per Hour Tells the Real Story)

 Same person.
 Same market.
 Different metric.
 Completely different business.

-The Opportunity Cost of Tracking Revenue Only
+The 3-Year Opportunity Cost Of Tracking Revenue Only Instead Of Revenue Per Hour

 If you optimize for total revenue without tracking revenue per hour: